 Sprinkle with salt.

-Season with salt and pepper.
+Season the dip with salt and pepper.

 Shamrock Chip with Cheddar Jalapeno Dip

 - 4-6 spinach tortillas

 - 1 tablespoon mayonnaise If you are not into mayo, definitely just omit.